loicpoulain/micro-rootfs/README.md

 ========================================================

 This project relies on buildroot to generate a minimal BusyBox based file system.
-The resulting rootfs can then be loaded as an initramfs.
+The resulting rootfs, usually smaller than 1MB can then be loaded as an initramfs or standard rootfs file.

 micro-rootfs is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by